Our Top Choice...

 The fork is even more interesting, working well as a standard meat fork, of course, but also doubles as a meat probe, with a pair of durable probes.
 The controls are located conveniently on the handle, and makes it very easy to quickly test the internal temperature of what you’re cooking and then transfer it directly to a plate.

 The rest of the components are more standard, but well made.
 You have a good basting brush, a set of 8 corn cob handles, some nice grippy tongs, a set of 5 simplistic skewers, and a grill brush which even comes with a replacement brush head.
+Only the most essential items are included in the pack.
+That is why it doesn’t include other things like oil sprayers and meat tenderizers, but a lighter would have been a useful accessory.

 For the price, it’s perfect, and a set I highly recommend even if you only need about half of these components.